kenhkan/noflo-pgorm/README.md

 would become an 'upsert' rather than insert.

-Using the previous example, assume that there is a unique constraint on column 'a', but only on table 'users', the executed SQL would look something like:
+Using the previous example, assume that there is a unique constraint on column 'a', but only on table 'users', the translated SQL would look something like:

     UPDATE users SET b=2 WHERE a=1;